iam4722202468/ThinkpadBattery/README.md

 Once you have all these parts, assemble the pcb and attach a BMS to your battery pack.
 Solder the 12v battery output/input to the large pads on the pcb, then program the attiny85 with the included ino file.
 The output pins at the bottom of the PCB are a 1-1 mapping of the motherboard pin input.

+### Debugging

+- The laptop won't supply power to the board unless it detects there's a battery attached, meaning if you plug the board in to the battery without having an external battery to power it, it won't work.

 ### Libraries

 Use the ATTinyCore for compiling.
 Without it, Wire.h won't work.